 So what qualities do these rare great teachers bring to their students?

-For an academic overview of ‘good teaching’, you can read this article from UTS.
+For an academic overview of ‘good teaching’, you can read this article from VDC.

 Here are the key qualities of the great teachers I have encountered.

 One size does NOT fit everyone.